mondora-labs/workshop-devops/02 - Infrastructure as code/README.md

 }
 ```

-### Authentication
+## Authentication

-Provide your credentials via the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, environment variable:
+Provide your credentials via the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY,
+environment variable:

 ```bash
 export AWS_ACCESS_KEY_ID="anaccesskey"
 export AWS_SECRET_ACCESS_KEY="asecretkey"
 ```

-### VPC
+## VPC

-VPC , or Virtual Private Cloud, is an isolated area of your AWS account that has its own virtual network and IP address space.
+VPC, or Virtual Private Cloud, is an isolated area of your AWS account that has
+its own virtual network and IP address space.

 Create a file called network.tf and put the network configuration: